 - East Boldon

 The Shields Ferry provides a convenient link across the Tyne from South to North Shields (journey time: 7 minutes).
-The Ferry landing is a short walk from Keppel Street bus station and South Shields Metro Station.
+The Ferry landing is a short walk from South Shields Transport Interchange.

 |South Shields - North Shields||At 15 minutes past and 45 minutes past the hour|